IBM/ibm-pak/docs/command-help.md

 Usage:
 ```
-oc ibm-pak generate mirror-manifests <case name> <target-registry> --version <case version> --filter <list of groups> [--final-registry <final-registry>]
+oc ibm-pak generate mirror-manifests <case name> <target-registry> --version <case version> --filter <list of groups> [--final-registry <final-registry>] [--insecure] [--dry-run]

 Flags:
+    --dry-run                 If option provided, leave the merged FBC content in staging directory (optional)
     --filter string           comma separated list of values, which can either be a group name or architecture (default "")

-      --final-registry string   if the provided target registry is a filesystem (has a "file://" prefix), a final registry needs to be provided to generate proper ICSP and Catalog Sources, if target registry is a registry server then this argument enables the registry to registry mirroring path (default "")
+    --final-registry string   if the target registry is a filesystem (has a "file://" prefix), then this argument must be provided to generate proper ICSP
+    and Catalog Sources, if the target registry is a registry server, then this argument can be provided optionally to enable mirroring to an intermediate registry followed by mirroring to a final registry specified by this argument (default "")

     -h, --help                help for mirror-manifests
+    --insecure                skip TLS/SSL verification (optional)
     --version string          the exact "case version" already downloaded by "oc ibm-pak get" (optional - assumes latest if not provided)
 Global Flags:
     --log_file string         If non-empty, use this log file
     -v, --v Level             number for the log level verbosity [0 (normal), 1 (fine), 2 (finer) or 3 (finest)]
 ```

 Example: